faircrypto-tut/crypto-lottery/README.md

 - **Lottery Wallet Address:** 0x4dbFe473E0F69B755FBd50b0185C9f2aea72547F
 - **View on Etherscan:** [Etherscan Link](https://etherscan.io/address/0x4dbFe473E0F69B755FBd50b0185C9f2aea72547F)

-Are you ready to test your luck and multiply your Ethereum?
-Join the **Crypto Lottery**, where your chances of winning grow with every ETH you contribute!
+Are you ready to test your luck and multiply your crypto?
+Join the **Crypto Lottery**, where your chances of winning grow with every coin you contribute!

 ## 🔥 How It Works
-- Send ETH to the lottery wallet: **0x4dbFe473E0F69B755FBd50b0185C9f2aea72547F**
+- Send **ETH/BTC/USDT/USDC/SOL/BNB/XRP** to the lottery wallet: **0x4dbFe473E0F69B755FBd50b0185C9f2aea72547F**
 - Your chances of winning are directly proportional to the amount you transfer!
-The more ETH you send, the higher your odds!
+The more coins you send, the higher your odds!
-- Weekly draw every **Sunday at 10 PM UTC** (draw starts when at least **1 ETH** is in the pool, if not it awaits next week)
+- Weekly draw every **Sunday at 10 PM UTC** (draw starts when at least equivalent of **2000 USDT** is in the pool, if not it awaits next week)
-- **Winner gets 50%** of the total ETH pool
+- **Winner gets 50%** of the total pool (deducting coin transformation fees)
-- Promote us! **20% of the pool** is divided between the influencers who send the proff of promoting the lottery
+- Promote us! **10% of the pool** is divided between the influencers who send the proff of promoting the lottery (guaranteed till 06.06.2025 untill lotery takes off)
   -  Send lottery promotion proof to email: `faircrypto@tuta.io` with title `Promoting crypto lottery, got XYZ followers` (replace XYZ with your follower count and provide link)
 - The remaining amount **rolls over to boost the next draw’s** prize pool!